Best months to see northern lights!

 Best months to see northern lights.
 December hunting tour Rovaniemi Lapland Finland Sweden.

-classic auroras
+classic auroras are often in

 January